 Basic requirements for operational audits and the related obligations of PWUs are set out in the licences of PWUs.
 This guideline sets out more detailed expectations for the conduct of operational audits.
-Where there is an inconsistency between this guideline and the requirements of a relevant licence, the licence requirements will prevail.
+To the extent of any inconsistency between this guideline and the requirements of a relevant licence, the licence requirements will prevail.
 Additional obligations of auditors will be set out in a contract between IPART and the auditor.